ferrite-rs/ferrite-book/src/ferrite.md

-# Writing Session-Typed Programs in Ferrite (Draft)
+# Writing Session-Typed Ferrite Programs in Rust (Draft)

-Welcome to Writing Session-Typed Programs in Ferrite!
+Welcome to Writing Session-Typed Ferrite Programs in Rust!
 This is an introductory guide on how to use [Ferrite](https://github.com/maybevoid/ferrite), an EDSL (embedded domain specific language),